awsdocs/amazon-redshift-developer-guide/doc_source/system-tables-for-troubleshooting-data-loads.md

-# System Tables for Troubleshooting Data Loads<a name="system-tables-for-troubleshooting-data-loads"></a>
+# System tables for troubleshooting data loads<a name="system-tables-for-troubleshooting-data-loads"></a>

 The following Amazon Redshift system tables can be helpful in troubleshooting data load issues:
 + Query [STL\_LOAD\_ERRORS](r_STL_LOAD_ERRORS.md) to discover the errors that occurred during specific loads\.